sourcegraph/about/blogposts/announcing-sourcegraph-3.0-beta.md

 **NOTE:** This is a draft announcement.
 The version tag mentioned will be published early in the week of Mon Jan 14.

 The beta release of Sourcegraph 3.0 is now available (as version tag `3.0.0-beta`--**NOTE:** this is a draft announcement and the version tag is not yet published).
-Sourcegraph is an open-source, self-hosted code search and browsing tool for teams, with an efficient web interface and feels-like-native integration into your code host.
-This release comes with several big core updates:
+Sourcegraph is an **open-source, self-hosted code search and browsing tool** for teams, with an efficient web interface and "feels-like-native" integration into your code host.
+[Install or upgrade Sourcegraph.](#install-or-upgrade)

+Highlights of this release:

 - [Search query cheatsheet](#search-query-cheatsheet): click <kbd>?</kbd> next to the search button to see how to write search queries to find what you need.
 - [Basic code intelligence for all languages](#basic-code-intelligence-for-all-languages): fast go-to-definition and find-references for code in any language, using text-based heuristics.